 tenferro

-tenferro is a dense tensor computation stack for Rust users who want typed tensor computation, PyTorch-like immediate execution with backward(), JAX-like traced graphs, einsum, linear algebra, and explicit CPU, CUDA, and experimental WebGPU backend control.
+tenferro is a Rust-native tensor computation stack with opt-in autodiff for scientific workloads: typed tensors, dynamic tensors, PyTorch-style immediate execution with backward() and EagerRuntime functional grad, vjp, and jvp, JAX-style traced graphs, einsum, linear algebra, FFT, and explicit CPU, CUDA, and experimental WebGPU backend control.

 The project covers both ordinary tensor computation and autodiff workflows.
 Start with the smallest API that solves your problem, then add autodiff, graph compilation, CUDA, or experimental WebGPU only when the workflow needs them.